adouche/adouche.github.io/blog/11_Stalix3.md

 cd ${yyy}/zzz
 ```

-In short, this DSL looked shitty, and I definitely didn't want to give it to the user.
+In short, this DSL looked crappy, and I definitely didn't want to give it to the user.

 **Second iteration**